Living with visual impairment and type 1 diabetes

 My parents support me in whichever way they are able to.
 I cannot expect financial support from them.
 I eat according to my T1 preference whenever I visit home which is in a rural part of Anantapur, Andhra Pradesh in the southern part of India.
 I’m sure had they been educated, I would have had greater support from them.
 I always feel education is very important for successful T1D management.
 My parents are very confident about me.
 They know that I can lead my life on my own successfully.

-Sweet Souls and Club 1 Diabetes
+Sweet Souls and Blue Circle Diabetes Foundation

-I’m lucky to be part of two wonderful support groups, Sweet Souls and Club 1 Diabetes.
+I’m lucky to be part of two wonderful support groups, Sweet Souls and Blue Circle Diabetes Foundation.
 My one post on social networks, Facebook and Beyond Type 1, introduced me to this beautiful T1 world.
 Happy to have T1 friends throughout the country!
 Nupur introduced me to Sweet Souls in October 2017.
 Nalini and Ramesh invited me to their home for Divali.
 My real T1 education started at their beautiful home.
 Sunil anna taught me insulin administration by sending me audio notes over WhatsApp.
 I’ve had great encouragement from the many T1 Hyderabad families associated with Sweet Souls.
 Though I’m not able to precisely follow a low carb diet due to some limitations, I’m learning low carb with the help of Sirisha and others.

 I believe education and community support is an important step towards T1 management.